Kakaymi10/taskforce_shift_plan_backend/README.md

 Dockerfile: Configuration for building a Docker image.
 ```
 5. Contributing
-Provides guidelines for users who want to contribute to the project.
+    It provides guidelines for users who want to contribute to the project.
 Explains the process for making contributions, such as forking the repository, creating branches, making changes, and submitting pull requests.

 ```bash
 To contribute to this project, follow these steps: